 8. Meet the locals in the ‘lost’ Masca Village

-Masca is one of the highest villages on Tenerife, and the rock behind it almost lends a ‘mini Macchu Picchu’ look to the village.
-The hike from the village to the bay will take between 3 and 5 hours, depending on how many photo breaks you work into the walk.
-This is a ravine hike, full of view points, flora and fauna and epic photo opportunities.
+Masca is one of the highest villages in Tenerife, and the rock behind it almost lends a ‘mini Macchu Picchu’ look to the village.
+The hike from the village to the bay will take between three and five hours, depending on how many photo breaks you work into the walk.
+This is a ravine hike, full of viewpoints, flora and fauna, and epic photo opportunities.
 This is a steady hike but make sure you wear walking shoes and pack snacks and plenty of water.
 You’ll need to catch a water taxi back to Los Gigantes, which adds to the experience.

 Address: Masca, 38489, Santa Cruz de Tenerife, Spain

 In the central north of Tenerife, you’ll find Tabaiba.
 This is an amazing place for scuba diving and is a moderately difficult dive designed for those with some previous wreck diving experience.
 The wreck, known as El Peñon, was sunk deliberately in 2006 to build the marine life here, and attract more divers to the area.
 On a dive here you’ll find octopus, large schools of mackerel, and barracudas as well as trumpet fish, large moray eels, and amberjack.

 Opening Hours: Typically a daytime dive

 Tickets: You’ll need your Open Water for this dive, but you can also get your Padi at the schools around Tenerife.
 Teide Divers run dives to Tabaiba as well as training courses, as do Tenerife Scuba.

 10. Cool off in the Bajamar Natural Pools

-These natural salt water pools on Tenerife’s northeast coast are plenty of fun to cool off in – particularly if you’re coming down from one of the mountain hikes or golf courses nearby.
+These natural salt water pools on Tenerife’s northeast coast are plenty of fun to cool off in, particularly if you’re coming down from one of the mountain hikes or golf courses nearby.
 There are two larger pools and a small one for children, set alongside a sheltered golden sandy beach.
 With plenty of shops and restaurants nearby and showers and bathrooms for changing, it’s an excellent spot for a family-friendly day out.
 Access to the pools has been adapted for the elderly and those with reduced mobility, too.